spotinst/help/src/docs/ocean/getting-started/gke.md

 ## Step 2: Compute

 1. Ocean imports the compute configuration from your GKE cluster and displays it on the Compute page.
-Confirm or edit the configuration if needed:
+Edit the configuration if needed:
    - Machine Types.
-     All types are selected by default to grant Ocean the most freedom of operation possible.
-Click **Customize** if you need to adjust them.
+     All types are selected by default to provide Ocean with maximum flexibility.
+Click **Customize** to adjust them.
    - Resource Limit
      - Max vCPUs
      - Max Memory (GB)